Advertisement

 What will be new at the 2028 Summer Olympics

-Five new sports have been approved for the LA28 Games.
+Several new sports have been approved for the LA28 Games.
 For the first time, American football will make it onto the official Olympic program with a non-contact version of the sport for men and women.
-Squash is also making its debut after being rejected four times in previous attempts to join the games.
+Squash is also making its debut after being rejected four times in previous attempts to join the Games.

-In addition to seeing baseball’s comeback after being left out of the Paris 2024 lineup, LA28 spectators will be able to watch the first Olympic lacrosse match since the 1908 games in London.
-The 2028 update will feature a lacrosse sixes version of the sport with six players per team, as opposed to traditional lacrosse played on a larger field with 10 players.
-Also returning is the bat-and-ball game of cricket, last played on the world’s biggest sporting stage in 1900.
+Baseball returns to the Olympic lineup after being left out of the Paris 2024 Games, while lacrosse makes its first Olympic appearance since the 1908 Games in London—this time in a faster-paced “sixes” format featuring six players per team instead of the traditional 10.
+Also making a comeback is the bat-and-ball game of cricket, last played on the world’s biggest sporting stage in 1900.

 LA28 will also mark the city’s first time as host of the Paralympic Games, which will follow the Summer Olympics and feature 22 sports.
 Taking place Aug.
 15–17, the Paralympics will be contested at the same venues across the state and include the debut of paraclimbing.